Multiple bubbles and fingers in a Hele-Shaw channel: complete set of steady solutions: Finite assembly of bubbles: problem formulation

 \section{Finite assembly of bubbles: problem formulation}

 Here we consider the problem of an assembly of a number $M$ of bubbles of a fluid of negligible viscosity translating uniformly with speed $U$ parallel to the $x$ axis in a horizontal Hele-Shaw channel filled with a viscous fluid; see figure \ref{fig:1a} for a schematic for the case $M=2$.
-To avoid a proliferation of factors of $\pi$ in our expressions, it is assumed that the channel has width equal to $\pi$.
-Far from the bubbles, the fluid flow is supposed to be uniform with speed $V=1$.
-It is also assumed that the pressure inside each bubble is constant and surface tension effects are neglected, so that the viscous fluid pressure on each bubble boundary is taken to be constant (i.e. equal to the pressure inside the bubble).
+The fluid velocity at infinity in front of and behind the bubbles is denoted by $V$, where $U>V$.
+To avoid a proliferation of factors of $\pi$ in our expressions, it is assumed that the channel has width equal to $\pi$; and without loss of generality the far-field velocity is set to unity, i.e.~$V=1$.
+It is also assumed that the pressure inside each bubble is constant and surface tension effects are neglected, so that the viscous fluid pressure on each bubble boundary is taken to be constant (i.e.~equal to the pressure inside the bubble).